JuanAndreVHP/vhp-files/README.md

 > "The whole purpose of Bitcoin is to create space blocks to hold real digital value from humans."

-VHP redefines authorship by treating your voice as sacred digital proof — hashed, signed, and stored immutably using the most secure chain on Earth: Bitcoin.
+VHP redefines authorship by treating your voice as original code — worthy of permanence and protection.
+The blockchain doesn’t just timestamp.
+It remembers.

 ---

-## 🛠 Coming Soon
+## 🛠️ Coming Soon

 - `.vhp` file standard documentation
 - Open-source timestamping CLI tools
 - Integration guides for creators, producers, and developers
-- Inheritance protocol for long-term archival of human voice
+- Inheritance protocol for long-term archival and legacy claims

----## 👤 License & Attribution

-This protocol and repository are licensed under the terms of open authorship.
-All vocal assets and timestamp files are the original work of **Juan Andre Molina**.
-Use of the Vocal Hash Protocol must credit the protocol's creator.

-For licensing details and usage permissions, contact:
-📧 juan@proofofvoice.io *(or your preferred contact)*

 ---